 While tramadol can lead to feelings of euphoria, these are not typically as strong as the “high” from other opioids.
 People who use tramadol recreationally may chew, crush, snort, or inject the pill for a stronger effect.
 Others may mix tramadol with another drug, such as alcohol or benzodiazepines.
-These dangerous behaviors greatly raise a person’s risk of overdose.
+These dangerous behaviors considerably raise a person’s risk of overdose.

-Some people who take opioids keep naloxone (name brand Narcan) on hand.
+Some people who take opioids keep naloxone (name-brand Narcan) on hand.
 Naloxone is a drug that reverses the effects of opioids on the central nervous system.
 In the event of a tramadol overdose, the person suffering will not likely be able to give themselves naloxone.
 It is often up to another person present to administer the medication.

-Risk Factors For Tramadol Overdose
+Risk Factors for Tramadol Overdose

 Additional factors can increase a person’s chance of overdose, including:

-Large Or Frequent Doses
+Large or Frequent Doses

 Tramadol is often prescribed due to its dual benefits of being able to treat pain while being less addictive.
 However, tramadol can still be habit-forming.
-People who take this drug over long periods can become physically dependent on the drug, which could cause a person to take large or frequent doses.
+People who take this drug over long periods can become physically dependent on the drug, which could cause a person to handle large or frequent doses.
 Over time, the body becomes accustomed to having high amounts of the drug in order to function normally.

-People who suffer from mental health conditions are at an increased risk for opioid abuse and overdose.
+People who suffer from mental health conditions are at an increased risk for opioid use and overdose.
 When a person has symptoms of depression, bipolar disorder, or another mental health condition, they may take large amounts of tramadol to relieve the symptoms.